DataDog/integrations-core/datadog_checks_dev/README.md

   Create a new integration.

 Options:
-  -t, --type [check]  The type of integration to create -n, --dry-run       Only show what would be created -h, --help          Show this message and exit.
+  -t, --type [check]   The type of integration to create -l, --location TEXT  Where to create the integration -q, --quiet          Show less output
+  -n, --dry-run        Only show what would be created -h, --help           Show this message and exit.
 ```

 #### Dep